-Criticisms of Spring, Struts, PHP, and Rails
+Criticisms of Web4j, Spring, PHP, and Rails

 The most common of all follies is to believe passionately in the palpably not true.
 It is the chief occupation of mankind.